Wesleyan-Media-Project/ad_goal_classifier/README.md

 In order to use this directory, you must
 ### 1. Install R and Packages
 First, make sure you have R installed.
-In addition, while R can be ran from the terminal, many people find it much easier to use r-studio along with R.  <br>
+In addition, while R can be run from the terminal, many people find it much easier to use r-studio along with R.  <br>
 https://rstudio-education.github.io/hopr/starting.html
 <br>
 Here is a link that walks you through downloading and using both programs. <br>